 There are many great outdoor education schools in the United States, but a few details that set us apart include: our commitment to providing scholarship opportunities, the fact that our school is more locally-based and is highly committed to Montana conservation, our goal of providing students with opportunities to receive a Wilderness First Aid Certification, and a small team that can work closely together to provide your student with the best experience possible.

 Due to permitting and instructor/student rations, our group size is typically 8-10 students with 2-3 instructors.
-Courses range from 10-21 days in length and include co-ed and all women’s courses.
-Students will focus on one or two technical aspects during course (such as paddling or climbing), in addition to learning about decision-making, land conservation, leadership styles and Montana-based ecology.
+Courses range from 10-21 days in length.
+Students will focus on one or two technical aspects during course (such as paddling, mountaineering or climbing), in addition to learning about decision-making, land conservation, leadership styles and Montana-based ecology.
 For information about the different stages of an expedition please visit our Expedition Life page under our Resources tab.

 MWS will send you a gear and clothing list prior to expedition.
 We have all technical and camping gear that students will need for their expedition.
 Our packing list will go into detail about clothing and boots, and we are often able to provide these items if you are unable to find or purchase them.

 Yes, we encourage mail, but no food please (due to bears).
 As part of immersing students in the wilderness, they will be disconnected and will not have access to their phones/electronics until after the course.
 While this can be difficult, we believe that students benefit from this unique opportunity to be closer to nature and more in tune with their community.
 Our staff will have access to communication devices in case of an emergency while in the field.
 Feel free to contact MWS staff if you have questions or want to check in while your child is on course.

 We suggest your child arrives a day early as most of our courses start early in the morning.
 We have local partnerships with hotels and shuttles and can work with your family to help make local arrangements.
 Please give us a call to set up a plan for your participant at least one month before the start date of their expedition.